Piece-Of-Schmidt/R-tools/README.md

 # R-tools
-Simple and sometimes not too simple funcs that help working with R
+Simple and sometimes not too simple funcs that helped me working with text data R. I am happy to share my scripts publicly, so they will maybe help others, too.